Fritschi Tecton 12

 In summary, the Tecton 12 comes in almost 100 grams lighter than the Kingpin 13, and nearly 100 grams heavier than the Vipec Evo.
 So if you thought the Kingpin 13 was just a bit too heavy, take note.

 For those that have used the old Vipec TUV or Vipec Evo and are interested in the Tecton 12, you’re in luck.
 Fritschi uses the same mount pattern for all three bindings.
 This is a nice touch, and something we’d like to see across other brand product lines to avoid having to drill new holes for every new binding.
+Both the Vipec and Tecton are also compatible with the same ski crampons.

 Initial On-Snow Impressions